-The British Social Attitudes Survey (BSA) is published annually by the National Centre for Social research since 1983, and conducts around three thousand interviews each year with a representative sample of the British population.
+The British Social Attitudes Survey (BSA) has been published annually by the National Centre for Social Research (NatCen) since 1983, and contains around three thousand interviews each year conducted with a representative sample of the British population.

-The 26th report, published in 2010, includes a number of issues of interest to humanists in two of its chapters, ‘Religion in Britain and the United States’ and ‘Religious faith and contemporary attitudes’.
+The 26th report, published in 2010, included a number of other questions of interest to humanists in two of its chapters, ‘Religion in Britain and the United States’ and ‘Religious faith and contemporary attitudes’.
 The 27th report, published in 2011, updated a number of the statistics involved.

 Voas, D. and Ling, R. (2009), ‘Religion in Britain and the United States’, in Park, A., Curtice, J., Thomson, K., Phillips., Clery E., and Butt, S. British Social Attitudes: the 26th Report, London: Sage

-- 42% of all those questioned are against any form of faith school
+- 42% of all those questioned were against any form of ‘faith’ schools

-- 52% agree that “Britain is deeply divided along religious lines”
+- 52% agreed that ‘Britain is deeply divided along religious lines’

-- Religion in Britain is estimated to have a ‘half-life’ of one generation
+- Religion in Britain was estimated to have a ‘half-life’ of one generation

-“Three quarters (75 per cent) maintain their religious leaders should not try to influence voting behaviour while two-thirds (67 per cent) think religious leaders should stay out of government decision making”(Page 74)
+- ‘Three quarters (75 per cent) maintain their religious leaders should not try to influence voting behaviour while two-thirds (67 per cent) think religious leaders should stay out of government decision making’

-“Nearly half (45 per cent) of people in Britain take the view that laws and policy decisions would probably be worse in these circumstances and only a quarter (26 per cent) think that decisions would probably be better.”
-(Page 74)
+- ‘Nearly half (45 per cent) of people in Britain take the view that laws and policy decisions would probably be worse in these circumstances and only a quarter (26 per cent) think that decisions would probably be better.’

-“There is also disquiet about the extended to which religious faith can lead to intolerance.
+- ‘There is also disquiet about the extent to which religious faith can lead to intolerance.
 Three quarters (73 per cent) of Britons maintain that “people with very strong religious beliefs are often too intolerant of others”.
-Naturally, agreement was highest among the unreligious (at 82 per cent), but even 63 per cent of religious people concurred.”
-(Page 75)
+Naturally, agreement was highest among the unreligious (at 82 per cent), but even 63 per cent of religious people concurred.’

 McAndrew S. (2009) ‘Religious faith and contemporary attitudes’, in Park, A., Curtice, J., Thomson, K., Phillips., Clery E., and Butt, S. British Social Attitudes: the 26th Report, London: Sage

-- 50% of religious people believe homosexuality is always or almost always wrong
+- 50% of religious people believed homosexuality is always or almost always wrong

-- 21% of religious people believe men should work and women remain in the home
+- 21% of religious people believed men should work and women remain in the home

-- The non-religious are far more likely not to vote
+- The non-religious were far more likely not to vote

-- Religion is a weak measure of party affiliation
+- Religion was found to be a weak measure of party affiliation